 still climbing in your house on hot days?
 It could be you have an older

-home with poor insulation.
+home with thin wall insulation.
 Or you need more insulation in your attic.
-Or

 property will really reduce your power costs and improve your A/C efficiency.